Fresh Food Procurement

 Shaping and Defining Your Food Standards

-The federal and state standards combine to provide the legal framework and requirements of procurement that are most familiar.
-When we discuss “defining your food standards,” we are not discussing the correct and compliant method of procurement relative to federal or state code, but rather, how your district, state, city, or county may define or describe the food that you purchase for your meal programs.
+The federal and state standards combine to provide the legal framework and requirements of procurement.
+When we discuss “defining your food standards,” we are not referring to the correct and compliant method of procurement relative to federal or state code, but rather, how your district, state, city, or county may define or describe the food that you purchase for your meal programs.
 The term “food policy” is another common reference for this.
 These standards are a measure beyond the federal food procurement standards that regulate a safe and healthful food supply.

-The concept of defining standards of food helps guide menu planning and ultimately procurement.
-The amount of district and community stakeholders shaping and defining standards in food procurement is growing as school districts recognize the value in creating a healthy school environment on all levels, including the dining room.
-Revisiting the Local Wellness Policy to assess and set clearer achievable goals is one of the most common avenues for defining food standards in school districts.
+Defining food standards helps guide menu planning and ultimately procurement.
+District and community stakeholders are increasingly involved in shaping and defining standards as school districts recognize the value in creating a healthy school environment on all levels, including the dining room.
+Revisiting the Local Wellness Policy to assess and set clear, achievable goals is one of the most common avenues for defining food standards in school districts, but a district can also adopt food or nutrition standards as a stand-alone policy.

 Produce in a Changing System

 One of the biggest challenges in procurement is produce.
-Though the HHFKA has made a great impact on the purchase of produce, it doesn’t specify fresh produce.
-Long before the USDA issued HHFKA, we were advocating for the inclusion of salad bars in schools.
+Although the Healthy Hunger-Free Kids Act of 2010 made a great impact by requiring servings of fruit or vegetable at breakfast and lunch, it does not specify fresh produce.
+Long before the USDA issued HHFKA, many organizations (including ours!) were advocating for the inclusion of salad bars in schools and shifting from canned and frozen products to fresh whenever possible.

-HHFKA calls out scratch cooking and salad bars as a means to comply with vegetable sub-groups and the reduction of sodium (a common problem with ready-to-heat foods).
-Salad bars’ impact to the meal is immediate and students experience choice as well as new foods and flavor.
-The shift in purchase volume almost always results in the need to develop a specific RFP for produce or multiple RFPs depending on your region, growing season, and depth of available vendors.
+HHFKA calls out scratch cooking and salad bars as a means to comply with vegetable sub-groups and the reduction of sodium.
+Salad bars’ impact to the meal is immediate, and students can experience choice as well as new foods and flavors.
+The shift in purchase volume almost always results in the need to develop a specific Request for Proposal (RFP), or multiple RFPs depending on your region, growing season, and available vendors.

-Vendor opportunities range from broad-line vendors like Sysco that has a full produce line often including fresh-cut product (depending on location) to produce specialty vendors to Farm to School procurement.
-If you are in a district that has little experience with purchasing fresh produce, the challenge of developing a proposal can be daunting.
-At the beginning of the Salad Bar Procurement section, we’ve outlined a series of steps to evaluate your current menu, planned menu, purchase history, and food budget to assist in developing your produce RFP.
-RFP language and examples specific to local produce procurement can also be found in the USDA’s Procuring Local Food Child Nutrition Programs.
+Vendor opportunities include broad-line vendors (like Sysco, which has a full produce line often including fresh-cut product), produce specialty vendors, and Farm to School procurement.
+If your district has little experience with fresh produce, developing a proposal can be daunting, but we’ve provided tools and steps to ease the process.
+In the Salad Bar Procurement section, we’ve outlined a series of steps to evaluate your current menu, planned menu, purchase history, and food budget to assist in developing a produce RFP.
+RFP language and examples specific to local produce procurement can also be found in the USDA’s Procuring Local Food Child Nutrition Programs and the RFP examples in Procurement Tools and Resources.

 Register to Download The Lunch Box Tools